myDevicesIoT/cayenne-docs/docs/FEATURES.md

 #### Arduino

 When adding an Arduino microcontroller to Cayenne, asset tracking will automatically default to manual tracking and the **Location setting** will be set to “This device doesn’t move”.
-After adding your Arduino device to Cayenne, your device dashboard will appear and a [Device Map widget](#device-map-features) will be automatically added.<br/><br/>
+After adding your Arduino device to Cayenne, your device dashboard will appear and a [Device Map widget](#features-asset-tracking-map-tracking-features-device-map-features) will be automatically added.

-**Manual Asset Tracking (Arduino)**<br/>
+**Manual Asset Tracking (Arduino)**

 You can manually set the the address of your device in the map widget or by opening settings for the widget.
 To set the address manually using the widget, simply enter the address into the widget and confirm.
-If you wish to change the address, hover over the address shown and click on the edit icon.<br/><br/>
+If you wish to change the address, hover over the address shown and click on the edit icon.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160926142127/Arduino-Map-Widget-Manual-location-default1.png" width="600" height="363" alt="LoRa Tracking"><br/><br/></p>

 **Enabling Automatic Asset Tracking (Arduino)**<br/>

-If your Arduino device will move around, you can setup automatic asset tracking through settings for the widget.<br/><br/>
+If your Arduino device will move around, you can setup automatic asset tracking through settings for the widget.

 1. Click on the **cogwheel icon** located in the widget tile to open settings for the widget.
 2. Under the **MAP** settings, change **Location** to “This devices moves”.